 A Guest Pass is required for any person over 16 years of age who will temporarily be using Water Supply lands that require a DEP Access Permit.
 When using Water Supply lands, the guest must be accompanied by an Access Permit holder over 18 years of age at all times.
 A Guest Pass is valid for 7 consecutive days.

 To obtain a guest pass, download the Guest Past Application Form, fill it in, and carry it with you while recreating in areas that require a DEP Access Permit.

-DEP continuously tests water quality to ensure that none of the recreational activities has an adverse effect on New York City’s drinking water supply.
+We continuously test water quality to ensure that none of the recreational activities has an adverse effect on New York City’s drinking water supply.
 The recreation rules are set in place to further City’s goal of safeguarding an adequate supply of high quality drinking water while allowing compatible recreational use and enjoyment.
-Download the Rules for the Recreational Use of Water Supply Lands and Water.

 Outdoor Guide Services